-🗌 Yes  🖂 No
+🗌 Yes  🖂 No 🔄

 The utility vendors for the District of Columbia do not enforce a winter moratorium on shut-offs.
-However, under Chapter 3 of Title 15 of the District of Columbia Municipal Regulations, commonly referred to as the District of Columbia's Public Service Commission (PSC) "Consumer Bill of Rights" or "CBOR", disconnections of PSC-regulated natural gas and electric utility service are prohibited for most District residences "(a)[o]n any day the National Weather Service forecast for the following 24 hours for the District of Columbia forecasts that the temperature will be thirty-two (32°) degrees Fahrenheit or below; or (b) [o]n any day preceding a holiday or a weekend when the National Weather Service forecast indicated [sic] that the temperature will be thirty-two (32°) degrees Fahrenheit or below during the holiday or weekend."
-15 DCMR §310.3.

-CBOR also requires utilities to postpone disconnections for a period not to exceed twenty-one (21) days "if the Utility is provided with a physician's certificate or notice from a public health official which states that Disconnection would be detrimental to the health and safety of a bona fide occupant of the premises."
+However, under §34-1506.1(b) of the Code of the District of Columbia, "[a]n electric company shall not disconnect residential electric service during the day preceding and the day of a forecast of extreme temperature or if the forecast of extreme temperature precedes a holiday or weekend day, on any day during the holiday or weekend. § 34-1506.1(a) of the Code of the District of Columbia states, "[f]or the purposes of this section, the term "forecast of extreme temperature" means a National Weather Service forecast for the District of Columbia of 95 degrees Fahrenheit or above during any time of a day or of 32 degrees Fahrenheit or below during any time of a day.
+In addition, Chapter 3 of Title 15 of the District of Columbia Municipal Regulations, commonly referred to as the District of Columbia's Public Service Commission (PSC) "Consumer Bill of Rights" or "CBOR", requires utilities to postpone disconnections for a period not to exceed twenty-one (21) days "if the Utility is provided with a physician's certificate or notice from a public health official which states that Disconnection would be detrimental to the health and safety of a bona fide occupant of the premises."
 15 DCMR §311.1.